mosoahmed/hands-on-question/readme.md

         2. Please complete **view** method on result *false* SHOW the *response-message* and the element should apply *.failed* provided in the css and show message "Request is failed!" within the element.

-        3. For each message is display in the page, either *success* or *failed* it will just show to user in 5 seconds, then it should hide it the message automatically.
+        3. For each message display (in #response-message element), either *success* or *failed* it will just show to user in 5 seconds, then it should hide the message automatically.

         4. Please complete **delete** method on result *success* it will remove which rows it was intended to remove. for e.g if user click remove row of John Smith please remove the table row after *success*